 People who have repeated episodes of erysipelas may need long-term antibiotics.

 With treatment, the outcome is good.
 It may take a few weeks for the skin to return to normal.
-Peeling is common.
+Peeling is common as the skin heals.

 Sometimes the bacteria that cause erysipelas may travel to the blood.
 This results in a condition called bacteremia.
 When this happens, the infection may spread to the heart valves, joints, and bones.

 - Return of infection

 Call your health care provider if you have a skin sore and other symptoms of erysipelas.

 Keep your skin healthy by avoiding dry skin and preventing cuts and scrapes.
 This may reduce the risk for erysipelas.